redhat-eets/gitaction/README.md

 To see what runner releases are available to use for `RUNNER_VERSION`, check on https://github.com/actions/runner/releases

-Set up a podman secret for the github access token,
+Set up a podman secret for a github access token,
 ```
 echo "your github access token" > token && podman secret create github_token token && rm -rf token
 ```